HeptaDecane/az-204/questions.md

 - [Export the Azure Storage account Azure Resource Manager template](#q120)
 - Initiate a storage account failover
-- Congure object replication for all blobs
+- configure object replication for all blobs
 - Use the AzCopy command line tool
 - Create a new Azure Storage account in the current region
 - Create a new subscription in the current region